abdurrahmanbulut/abdurrahmanbulut/README.md

 I'm Abdurrahman Bulut!

 <div id="header" align="center">
-🔭 I’m currently working on Angular<br>🌱 I’m currently learning Machine Learning
+🔭 I’m currently working on Web with using Angular<br>🌱 My current goal is to find out Android Development with Kotlin

 ## 🌐 Socials: